Components of Transport Cost

 A movement between location A and B involves three cost

-components in the assessment of its transport cost.
-Transactions
+components in the assessment of the related transport costs.

 costs are related to resolve the setting of the movement,